cm00100/SolarSystemSimulator/README.md

-# SolarSystemSimulator
+# Solar System Simulator
-Graphics project simulator of the solar system played in the browser.
+Graphics project of simulator where you can explore the solar system.
+Played in the browser.